tangle-network/anon/README.md

 ## License

 <sup>
-Licensed under <a href="LICENSE">The Unlicense</a>.
+Licensed under <a href="LICENSE">Apache 2.0</a>.
 </sup>

 <br/>

 <sub>
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the `The Unlicense` license, shall be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the `Apache 2.0` license, shall be licensed as above, without any additional terms or conditions.
 </sub>